Encoding

 Return continue.

-4. If byte is not in the range UTF-8 lower boundary to UTF-8 upper boundary, inclusive, then:
+4. If byte is not in the range UTF-8 lower boundary to UTF-8 upper boundary, inclusive:

 1. Set UTF-8 code point, UTF-8 bytes needed, and UTF-8 bytes seen to 0, set UTF-8 lower boundary to 0x80, and set UTF-8 upper boundary to 0xBF.